haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 ## Air-Water Interaction

+During the air-water interaction process, OceanLight simulates the photons transfer directly downward from the air side, interacts with the water surface, and transfer down into water medium.
+In addition to information inside structure `param`, users need to identify the surface elevation information: η; surface elevation, ηx; paritial derivation of η in x direction, and ηy; paritial derivation of η in y direction.

+The input value of η, ηx, and ηy need to have the same dimension with the incoming photons' grid.
+User can generate random surface elevation information with `OceanLight.setwave!`, or provided specific data.
+OceanLight can map the user's provided data of {η0,ηx0,ηy0} in different dimension onto the input value of {η,ηx,ηy} with `OceanLight.convertwave!`.
 ```@example Center
 η = zeros(p.nxs,p.nys)
 ηx = zeros(p.nxs,p.nys)
 ηy = zeros(p.nxs,p.nys)

+η0 = zeros(p.nxs,p.nys)
+ηx0 = zeros(p.nxs,p.nys)
+ηy0 = zeros(p.nxs,p.nys)

+OceanLight.convertwave!(η,ηx,ηy,η0,ηx0,ηy0,p.kbc)
 ```

+After photons' interaction with the surface, OceanLight requires the information of specific coordinate of photon in cartesian grid {xpb,ypb,zpb}, the direction in which photon will travel in polar coordinate {θ,ϕ}, and the fraction of light that transmit through the water {fres}: all in the dimension of incoming photon grid size.
 ```@example Center
 xpb = zeros(p.nxp,p.nyp)
 ypb = zeros(p.nxp,p.nyp)